 Ms. Federman Henry started her legal career with an internship for the Hon.
 Rita C. Davidson on the Court of Appeals of Maryland and a judicial clerkship for the Hon.
 Rosalyn B. Bell on the Court of Special Appeals.
 After two years of private practice with a small law firm, Ms. Federman Henry joined the Office of the County Attorney for Montgomery County, Md., where she remained for more than 28 years.
 During that time, she handled an array of issues that face local governments, including personnel and civil-rights litigation, land use and zoning, public-information requests, fair-housing analysis, finance, tax, and procurement.
 For 10 years, Ms. Federman Henry served as the principal counsel for appeals, handling and overseeing all appellate matters in the Office.
 In October 2015, she retired from the County after serving for nine years as the chief of the Division of Finance and Procurement.After taking a few months’ break, she joined the Office of the Attorney General of Maryland in August of 2016, and advised the Public Access Ombudsman and the Public Information Compliance Board until December 2017.
-From January through October 2018, she served as of counsel with the Baltimore law firm of Funk & Bolton, P.A., as of counsel and works with the local government portion of their practice advising several municipalities in Maryland.
+From January through October 2018, she served as of counsel with the Baltimore law firm of Funk & Bolton, P.A., and worked with the local government portion of their practice advising several municipalities in Maryland.

 In addition to her law practice, Ms. Federman Henry has participated in organizations that cultivate civility and professionalism among members of the bar, including the Maryland State Bar Association, the Montgomery County Bar Association, Montgomery County Inn of Court, and Edward Coke Appellate Inn of Court.
 She served on the Court of Appeals Commission on Professionalism (the predecessor to the Maryland Professionalism Center) from 2004 to 2009.
 Ms. Federman Henry received the 2012 J. Joseph Curran Public Service Award from the Maryland Bar Foundation for serving the public good and furthering the goals of better government and societal standards.